lposti/vcdisk/README.md

-`vcdisk.vcdisk` calculates the radial force on the disk plane of a thick disk component, with an arbitrarily sampled surface density profile and a user-defined vertical density profile. `vcdisk.vcbulge_ellip` computes the gravitational field on the mid-plane of an axisymmetric spheroidal oblate (or spherical) bulge component, with an arbitrarily sampled surface density profile.
+`vcdisk.vcdisk` calculates the radial force on the disk plane of a thick disk component, with an arbitrarily sampled surface density profile and a user-defined vertical density profile. `vcdisk.vcbulge` computes the gravitational field on the mid-plane of an axisymmetric spheroidal oblate (or spherical) bulge component, with an arbitrarily sampled surface density profile.